Analytic Groups

 Analytic Steps

-- Analytic Steps: select the analyses you want to include in your Group - you can add as many analyses as you like
+- Analytic Steps: Choose the analyses you want to include in your group — you can add as many as you need.

 Hold the Shift-key on your keyboard and left-click on a desired checkbox to select or deselect all analysis steps of a module.

-- Parameter (Optional): you can define default values for individual parameters - where you can define default values for task creation that never or only very rarely change.
-Of course, you can change this value when creating the task if necessary.
+- Parameter (Optional): you can set default values for individual parameters which is ideal for task settings that rarely or never change.
+Of course, these defaults can be adjusted during task creation if needed.

 Result Tables